 The Stronger Communities Programme (the program) supports the Australian Government's commitment to deliver social benefits in communities across Australia by funding small capital projects in each of the 151 Federal electorates.
-The program is part of the government's 2020-21 budget initiatives focussed on making local economies stronger and boosting community organisations.
-Due to the delayed budget for 2020-21, projects under round 6 of the program will run through to 31 December 2021.
+The program is part of the government's 2021-22 budget initiatives focussed on making local economies stronger and boosting community organisations.